diwas07/Ride_hailing_disease_spread/README.md

 5. instance_example: final code for actual implementation of the simulation model based on the specified parameters

 To Run
-1.Clone this repository
+a.Clone this repository
-2.Specify the necessary parameters in parameters.ipynb
+b.Specify the necessary parameters in parameters.ipynb
-3. Run instance_exmaple
+c.
+Run instance_exmaple

 Sample solution:
 A sample solution providing the daily number of infected people in a city.